5 FAM 120

 (3) Human resources:

-(a) Evaluation and reporting structures vary depending on staffing at any particular post.
-The DTO is responsible for creating and maintaining an organization chart.
-They are responsible for ensuring that evaluations for DT staff are completed in accordance with Department regulations;
+(a) Post evaluation and reporting structures vary depending on staffing.
+The DT Chief is responsible for creating and maintaining an organization chart and is responsible for ensuring the evaluations for DT staff are completed in accordance with Department regulations;

-(b) The DTO promotes and supports leadership, management, and technical training for all employees in the DT section.
-They must ensure post's CDTO(s) or DTOs assigned ISSO responsibilities as an ancillary duty, and alternate(s), attend ISSO training and refresher courses (see 12 FAH-10 H-212.2 and 12 FAH-10 H-650);
+(b) The DT Chief promotes and supports leadership, management, and technical training for all employees in the DT section.
+The DT Chief must ensure post's CDTO(s) or DTO(s) assigned ISSO responsibilities as an ancillary duty attend ISSO training and refresher courses (see 12 FAH-10 H-212.2 and 12 FAH-10 H-650);

-(c) The DTO creates and/or updates position descriptions for all DT staff, including locally employed staff (LE staff), to include capsule descriptions used in the bidding process; and
+(c) The DT Chief creates and/or updates position descriptions for all DT staff (to include assigning appropriate cyber codes), including locally employed staff (LE staff), to include capsule descriptions used in the bidding process;

-(d) The DTO works with subordinates to develop an individual development plan (IDP) that meets their training and development needs;
+(d) The DT Chief works with subordinates to develop an individual development plan (IDP) that meets the subordinate’s training and development needs.

 (5) Logistics and infrastructure:

-(a) The DTO finalizes lifecycle replacement costs and schedules in keeping with the Department's general replacement cycles.
-These schedules support funding requirements outlined in the post budget plan and in the MRR, including periodic update or replacement of equipment; and
+(a) The DT Chief finalizes life cycle replacement costs and schedules replacements in compliance with the Department's replacement cycles.
+The schedules support funding requirements outlined in the post budget plan and in the MRR, including periodic update or replacement of equipment; and

-(b) The DTO provides procurement guidance on DT equipment to other mission sections or agencies.
-The DTO or delegate is responsible for approving all IT purchases in consultation with customer needs;
+(b) The DT Chief provides procurement guidance on DT equipment to other mission sections or agencies.
+The DT Chief is responsible for approving all IT purchases in consultation with customer needs.

 (6) Management:

-(a) The DTO, as the senior DT officer at post, reports to the post's management officer.
-They oversee all DT operations and personnel at post;
+(a) The DT Chief, as the senior DTO at post, typically reports to the post's management officer and oversees all DT operations and personnel at post;

-(b) The embassy DTO, in coordination with RDTC, is the first point of contact for all constituent posts for DT issues and assistance.
-They periodically visit each constituent post to assess its operations, equipment, and infrastructure;
+(b) The DT Chief at the Embassy level, in coordination with RDTC, is the first point of contact for all constituent posts for DT issues and assistance.
+They assess each constituent post’s operations, equipment, and infrastructure by conducting site visits, interviews, document and report reviews, and discussions;

-(c) The DTO advises post management when staffing levels and workloads warrant requests for temporary duty (TDY) assistance.
-They also advise post management if staffing levels and workloads permit rendering TDY assistance to constituent posts when requested;
+(c) The DT Chief advises post management when staffing levels and workloads warrant requests for temporary duty (TDY) assistance.
+They also advise post management if staffing levels and workloads permit rendering TDY assistance to constituent posts when requested.

 (7) Operations:

-(a) The DTO is responsible for effective, efficient, and secure Diplomatic Technology operations at post;
+(a) The DT Chief is responsible for effective, efficient, and secure Diplomatic Technology operations at post;

-(b) As the focal point for all telecommunications issues, the DTO oversees the planning of contingencies for all DT programs at post;
+(b) As the focal point for all telecommunications issues, the DT Chief oversees the planning of contingencies for all DT programs at post;

-(c) The DTO is the post's accountable property officer for DT equipment and assets.
-Working closely with the General Services Office, they confirm the accuracy of the relevant inventories, including Consular Affairs IT assets, and ensure that all CAA equipment is ordered and shipped in accordance with regulations;
+(c) The DT Chief is the post's accountable property officer for DT equipment and assets.
+Working closely with the General Services Office, the DT Chief confirms the accuracy of the relevant inventories, including Consular Affairs IT assets, and ensures all Controlled Access Area (CAA) equipment is ordered and shipped in accordance with regulations; and

 (8) Planning and reporting:

-(a) The DTO is responsible for the post's information technology contingency plan and for ensuring that it is fully coordinated with the post's Emergency Action Plan (EAP).
+(a) The DT Chief is responsible for the post's information technology contingency plan and for ensuring it is fully coordinated with the post's Emergency Action Plan (EAP).
 In addition, they assist post with site contingency plans and contribute to the IT component of the post’s MRR development;

-(b) The DTO participates in the post's reporting requirements and ensures that these requirements are integrated with the Department’s overall IT Strategic Plan; updates Annex A, Communications of post's EAP; and prepares quarterly ICASS reports for DT services;
+(b) The DT Chief participates in post's reporting requirements and ensures these requirements are integrated with the Department’s overall IT Strategic Plan; updates Annex A, Communications of post's EAP; and prepares quarterly ICASS reports for DT services.

 (9) Security:

-(a) The DTO ensures that all personnel in the DT section are current on all security regulations, awareness, training, and guidelines as they pertain to DT operations, equipment, data, and infrastructure;
+(a) The DT Chief ensures that all personnel in the DT section are current on all security regulations, awareness, training, and guidelines as they pertain to DT operations, equipment, data, and infrastructure;

-(b) The DTO serves as the post's alternate Top Secret control officer or delegates that responsibility;
+(b) The DT Chief serves as the post's alternate Top Secret control officer or delegates that responsibility;

-(c) The DTO is the post's communications security (COMSEC) officer and, with the COMSEC custodian, maintains the integrity of all COMSEC assets at post;
+(c) The DT Chief is the post's communications security (COMSEC) officer and, with the COMSEC custodian, maintains the integrity of all COMSEC assets at post;

-(d) The DTO ensures proper safekeeping of classified materials and equipment in the DT section in accordance with Department security guidelines;
+(d) The DT Chief ensures proper safekeeping of classified materials and equipment in the DT section in accordance with Department security guidelines;

-(e) The DTO works closely with the CDTOs, system administrators, and Regional Security Officers (RSO) implementing the Department's Automated Information Systems (AIS) security program on all classified and unclassified Department networks at the mission and/or at constituent posts (see 12 FAM 613, Responsibilities).
+(e) The DT Chief works closely with the CDTOs, system administrators, and Regional Security Officers (RSO) implementing the Department's Automated Information Systems (AIS) security program on all classified and unclassified Department networks at the mission and/or at constituent posts (see 12 FAM 613, Responsibilities).

 a.
-Depending on post staffing, the DTO may designate duties to one or more sub-units.
-While the names and functions of the sub-units may vary among posts, the recommended organization structure for larger posts must be to create IT Infrastructure and/or Customer Engagement sub-units.
-As each post is unique, the DTO is encouraged to create and maintain a delegation of duties document if any of the following tasks are delegated to sub-unit chiefs:
+The DT Chief may designate duties depending on post staffing, circumstances at post, and at the direction of the Chief of Mission, Deputy Chief of Mission, or the Management Counselor/Officer.
+While names and functions of sub-units may vary, the organization structure for larger posts must create IT Infrastructure and Customer Engagement sub-units.
+As each post is unique, the DT Chief is encouraged to create and maintain a delegation of duties document, if any of the following tasks are delegated:

-(1) Budget: Responsibility for assisting the DTO with providing input for the following categories of equipment and services; to include but not limited to telecommunications, CAA equipment, non-CAA equipment, software licenses, pouch and mail operations, personnel costs, ICASS services;
+(1) Budget: Responsibility for assisting the DT Chief with providing input for the following categories of equipment and services; to include but not limited to telecommunications, CAA equipment, non-CAA equipment, software licenses, pouch and mail operations, personnel costs, ICASS services;

 (2) Contacts and representation: Responsibility to serve as the initial point of contact with RDTC, the geographic bureau, DT, and other agencies for technical matters;

-(3) Circuits: Responsibility for proper security configurations and service availability of any or all Information Technology circuits within the scope of the Department's guidelines provided by DS and DT.
-Delegation can be split among various individuals for different circuits to include but not limited to; telephone, internet, intranet, cellular, or satellite;
+(3) Circuits: Responsibility for security configurations and service availability of IT circuits within the scope of the Department's guidelines provided by DS and DT.
+Delegation can be split for different circuits to include but not limited to; telephone, internet, intranet, cellular, or satellite;

-(4) Operations: The following list, while not comprehensive, provides examples of operational responsibilities to include in a delegation memo;
+(4) Operations: The following list, while not comprehensive, provides examples of operational responsibilities to include in a delegation memorandum;

 (a) Data network operations;